 While the analytical portion of these services could be performed in-house, BAWSCA staff provides greater value doing other tasks that cannot be performed as well by outsiders.
-Due to Stetson's unique knowledge of the system and water metering equipment, the specialized work and their competitive hourly rates, continuation of their services is recommended.
+Due to Stetson's unique knowledge of the system, the specialized work and their competitive hourly rates, continuation of their services is recommended.